SUDDEN DESU

 “This is as far as you can go for now in this event version!
 Thank you for playing!”

 Quite interesting.
-It seems there was once an "event version" of the game which ended at Stage 4-5.
+It seems there was once an “event version” of the game which ended at Stage 4-5.
 What that event was remains a mystery, however.
-My guess it was a trade show of some sort, such as AOU.
+Perhaps a trade show of some sort, such as AOU.

 We can access this easily in a MAME cheat using the same method as the stage select: